simmuuu/keshavsoft-assignment/README.md

 - footer not at the bottom
   - fixed by wrapping content into main except footer and using 90vh css
 - i have been familiar with bootstrap in the past but i felt a litle rusty, so took help of ai
+- copy-pasting involved for navbar and footer across html pages since they are the same
+  - templating will help here

 ## time taken
 - building: 20 min